-This photograph shows what my Mother-in-law’s garden looked like when she moved in.
+This photograph shows my Mother-in-law’s garden when she moved in.

-The first course of action was to replace the old fence.
-We opted for a horizontal design made from standard 2×4’s and 2×6’s.
-The benefit of a horizontally designed fence is that it’s super easy to replace the bottom board that rest along the soil line.
-The soil line is typically where a fence rots first.
-With this horizontal design, you simply replace the bottom 2×4 rather than the entire section.
+The first course of action was replacing the old fence.
+We opted for a horizontal design made from standard 2x4s and 2x6s.
+The benefit of a horizontally designed fence is that it’s easy to replace the bottom board resting along the soil line.
+The soil line is where a fence rots first.
+With a horizontal design, you replace the bottom 2×4 rather than the entire section.
 Easy peasy and super practical.

-Once the new fence was built, we tackled the garden.
+After the new fence was built, we tackled the garden.
 The most important thing a garden needs is healthy soil.
-I ordered a soil testing kit from Michigan State University I scooped samples of soil from all along the border and mailed it to the Soil Lab.
-The results were available in a couple of weeks and the test let us know we needed to add nitrogen and lime and we needed to maintain the organic material level.
+I ordered a soil testing kit from Michigan State University.
+I took soil samples all along the length of the border and mailed them to the Soil Lab.
+The results were available in a couple of weeks.
+The test results told us to add nitrogen and lime and to maintain the organic material level.